Highway funding in IowaInformation on this Web page was last updated July 2016.

 The new revenue stream, which helps to address the projected shortfall, was created by changing certain vehicle registration fees and schedules, and by increasing trailer and title fees.

-Total state funding: For state FY 2014, receipts into the RUTF and the TIME-21 Fund are estimated to be $1.32 billion, comprised of $443 million in fuel taxes, $798 million in various registration fees, plus $79 million from miscellaneous other sources.
+Total state funding: For state FY 2017, receipts into the RUTF and the TIME-21 fund are estimated to be $1.635 billion, comprised of $671 million in fuel taxes, $890 million in various registration fees, plus $74 million from miscellaneous other sources.

-Allocation: Allocation: Iowa's five-year Transportation Improvement Program is developed yearly by the Iowa Transportation Commission with input from DOT staff and the public.
-The program describes planned investments in Iowa’s multimodal transportation system, including aviation, transit, railroads, trails, and highways.
-For FY 2014-2019, approximately $6 billion is forecast to be available for highway right of way and construction.
+Allocation: Iowa's Five Year Transportation Improvement Program is developed yearly by the Iowa Transportation Commission with input from Iowa DOT staff and the public.
+It describes planned investments in Iowa’s multimodal transportation system, including aviation, transit, railroads, trails and highways.
+For FY 2017-2021, approximately $3.5 billion is forecast to be available for highway right of way and construction.